 Timeline for decisions:

 - Notification of decisions by December 20th, 2021

 - Award checks to be mailed in late January, 2022

 Requirements will reflect the nature of the proposed project and project timeline.

-- For proposals $3,000 and under: Upon end of project completion, provide photos and short description of project result.
+- For proposals $5,000 and under: Upon end of project completion, provide photos and short description

-- For proposals greater than $3,000: Upon end of grant year, provide brief report of project goals, benefits, challenges, and impact.
+- For proposals greater than $5,000: Upon end of grant year, provide brief report of project activities,

-- All awardees are asked to coordinate with CFB for a site visit related to grant-funded project if applicable, and acknowledge CFB funding in project promotion.
+- All awardees are invited to acknowledge CFB funding in project promotion.